buckets/main-site/app/changes/fix-ynabissue12.md

-Fix YNAB importing for budgets that have categories without subcategories. [#12](https://github.com/buckets/application/issues/12)
+Fix YNAB importing for budgets that have categories without subcategories.
+(Issue #12)